Nalhin/FinanceCalculator/README.md

 ## Description

-The business logic is based on economic compound interest rate formulas.
+Finance Calculator provides its users with robust and fault-tolerant investment planning tools.
+Upon visiting the website, the user can utilize our investment calculator to plan a real-time investment.
+The user can then decide to create an account to generate investment baskets - groups consisting of multiple assets.
+The application provides a full overview of the whole basket and gives much-needed insights.
+Interactive and responsive charts enhance user experience and provide intuitive visualization tools.
+Investment statistics are calculated based on economic compound interest formulas (the implementation was tested and compared against real data).
+Due to the confidential nature, the users cannot interact with investments and baskets that they do not own directly.
+The website follows a modern, fully responsive mobile-first design approach.

 ## Features

 * Modular full-stack application
 * Advanced interactive visualization
-* Compound interest rate math formulas implementation
+* Compound interest rate economic formulas implementation
-* Performant and scalable persistence
+* Performant and scalable persistence layer
 * Authentication and authorization
-* Fully responsive mobile first design
+* Fully responsive mobile-first design

 ## Presentation